karabayse/edabit/README.md

 * Return the smaller number of two
 * Split a pie fairly
 * Reverse an array
 * Two-digit number: Determine the larger of the two
+* Check if an array includes an element
+* Count the arguments